Josef-Friedrich/skeleton.sh/README.md

 ## Summary / Short description

-> This is an example script of the skeleton.sh project!
+> This is the management script of the skeleton.sh project!

 ## Usage

 ```
-render-readme.sh v1.0
+skeleton.sh v1.0

-Usage: render-readme.sh [-hsv]
+Usage: skeleton.sh [-hrsv]

-This is an example script of the skeleton.sh project!
+This is the management script of the skeleton.sh project!

 Options:
 	-h, --help
 	  Show this help message
+	-r, --render-readme
+	  Render “README.md”.
 	-s, --short-description
 	  Show a short description / summary
 	-v, --version